Skip to main content

 Frequently Asked Questions

-Voxel Project VR is a simulation game.
+Voxel Project VR is a casual shooter game.

 On average players spend around 400 hours playing Voxel Project VR.